shalvi1111/Simon-Says-Game/README.md

 ## Description
 The Simon Says Game is a memory skill game where players must repeat sequences of colors in the correct order.
 The game progressively becomes more challenging as the sequences get longer.
-This project is implemented using HTML, CSS, and JavaScript for the frontend, and Node.js with Express for any backend functionalities if needed.
+This project is implemented using HTML, CSS, and JavaScript for the frontend.
 ## Features
 - **Interactive Gameplay**: Click on the color buttons in the correct sequence as shown.
 - **Increasing Difficulty**: Sequences get longer as the player progresses.